harbdog/raycaster-go/README.md

 `camera.GetConvergenceDistance() float64`
 - Gets the distance to the point of convergence from where the center of the camera screen is located.

+`camera.GetConvergenceSprite() Sprite`
+- Gets the Sprite at the point of convergence from where the center of the camera screen is located.
+- Returns `nil` if the point of convergence is not a Sprite but wall, floor, or ceiling.

 ## Limitations

 - Raycasting is not raytracing.